avvie/HealthBarShader/README.md

 I was inspired for this project from one of [Freya Holmers streams](http://www.acegikmo.com/)!
 She provides amazing educational content.
 Miss Holmers was running like an online class on creating a healthbar, and after thinking how I would go about it, I started working on this project.

+I suggest that you enable "Animated Material" so you can see how the material behaves without being in Play Mode.

 I wanted the whole healthbar toL
 1) be one shader
 2) be framed (using sdf)